Strictly 4 My N.I.G.G.A.Z...

 Strictly 4 My N.I.G.G.A.Z... is the second solo studio album by American rapper 2Pac.
-It was released on February 16, 1993 by TNT Recordings, Interscope Records and EastWest Records America.
+It was released on February 16, 1993, by TNT Recordings, Interscope Records and EastWest Records America.
 The recording sessions took place at Starlight Sound Studio in Richmond, Echo Sound Studio in Los Angeles and Unique Recording Studios in New York.

-The album follows 2Pac's success after starring in the movie Juice, with commentary on social issues and then-vice president Dan Quayle, who criticized the rapper for his violent lyrics.
+The album follows 2Pac's success after starring in the movie Juice, with commentary on social issues and former vice president Dan Quayle, who criticized the rapper for his violent lyrics.
 Peaking at No. 24 on the Billboard 200, this album saw more commercial success than its predecessor, and there are many noticeable differences in production.
 While 2Pac's first effort included a more underground or indie rap-oriented sound, this album was considered his breakout.

 The album was supported with four singles: "Holler If Ya Hear Me", "I Get Around", "Keep Ya Head Up" and "Papa'z Song" with accompanying music videos.

 In 1998 and 2003, the album was reissued through Amaru/Jive Records.
 In 2023, Interscope Records digitally reissued the album with six additional tracks subtitled 'Expanded Edition'.

 Background

 In early 1992, 2Pac started working on a 2Pacalypse Now follow-up album originally titled Black Starry Night, which was renamed into Troublesome 21 during the recording process.
 The project was set to be released in September 1992, however, it was rejected by Time Warner due to media outcry and political legislatures over the lyrics.
 Several songs recorded for Troublesome 21, including "Keep Ya Head Up", "I Get Around", "Strictly fo' My Niggas" and "The Streetz R Deathrow" were utilised for the new track listing.

-The punctuated abbreviation of the word "nigga" in the album's title stands for "Never Ignorant in Getting Goals Accomplished", a backronym fabled by 2Pac.
+The punctuated abbreviation of the word "nigga" in the album's title stands for "Never Ignorant Getting Goals Accomplished", a backronym fabled by 2Pac.